nuelgacer/EulerBot/README.md

 A Bot Slack App that answers to the Multiples of 3 and 5 Euler problem (see projecteuler.net, problem 1).
 When the user sends a message to the bot with a natural number X (where 0 < X < 10000), the Slack Bot will answer with the sum of all multiples of 3 and 5 below X.

-Use the Bot App by mentioning its name to followed by the number.
-For example, the name of the Bot is Euler:
+Use the Bot App by mentioning its name followed by the number.
+For example, if the name of the Bot is Euler, then
 ```
 @Euler 10
 ```